 You’ve found your dream venue and booked the perfect date, now you need to make sure your nearest and dearest keep it free.
 Deputy Editor Becci Clubb talks you through the all you need to know about save the date etiquette.

-Whether you choose to send a traditional card that matches the rest of your stationery suite, a paperless message or something a little different, timing is everything.
-So, when should you send your save the date cards?
+Whether you choose to send a traditional card, a paperless message or something a little different, timing is everything.
+So, when is the right time for you to send your save the date cards?

 If you’ve booked the venue, then you’ll know your wedding date.
-The earlier you can notify your guests the more likely they are to be available, so we recommend around eight months before the big day.
-Much sooner and they might be forgotten about.
+The earlier you can notify your guests the more likely they are to be available.
+We recommend around eight months before the big day.
+Nevertheless, if you send it too far in advance, it might be forgotten about.
 Any later, however, and you’d need to start thinking about sending out your invitations.

 If you are inviting some guests to the evening reception, you do not need to send out save the dates, just the invitation when the time comes.
-You will have a selection of people who you plan to ask to your evening reception but, if some of the guests you invite to the ceremony cannot attend, you might wish to invite some of your evening guests in their place.
+If you have some dinner spaces come available, you may want to fill the slots with some evening guests.
 You wouldn’t need to send a save the date in this case.
 Be warned though, no one likes to be second best, so try not to let on that these guests are on a reserve guest list.

-If you plan on marrying abroad or away from your home town, include this information on your save the date.
-This gives guests time to book holiday from work and save for the additional cost of flights and accommodation.
+If you plan on marrying abroad or away from your hometown, include this information on your save the date.
+This gives guests time to book holiday from work and also save for the additional cost of flights and accommodation.

 Finally, if you have chosen the theme and feel for your day, choose a save the date to fit with the rest of your plans.
 Laid-back, rustic weddings would suit small engraved branch slices or decorated luggage labels.

 For a formal big day, perhaps stick with a traditional, posted save the date.
 A note card